-Students who love subjects such as history, geography, or biology may benefit if they take the GED Social Studies or the Science test first if they opt to take the easiest parts for them to start with.
-For more information on free Language Arts classes, check here.
+Many students opt to take the easiest parts for them to start with.
+For more information on free GED Language Arts classes, check here.

 Many GED instructors have the impression that strong readers are doing okay on all four modules of the GED exam, and this also counts for Math.

-Students that are able to understand and apply the things they have read, usually do very well.
+Students who are able to understand and apply the things they have read usually do very well.

 Anyway, whichever subtest you want to take first, this website offers all sorts of free prep materials and practice tests to help you do well on all subject fields, whichever you want to take first.